Three Laws of Robotics: History

 Asimov believed that, ideally, humans would also follow the Laws:

+Asimov stated in a 1986 interview on the Manhattan public access show Conversations with Harold Hudson Channer with guest co-host Marilyn vos Savant, "It's a little humbling to think that, what is most likely to survive of everything I've said...
+After all, I've published now...
+I've published now at least 20 million words.
+I'll have to figure it out, maybe even more.
+But of all those millions of words that I've published, I am convinced that 100 years from now only 60 of them will survive.
+The 60 that make up the Three Laws of Robotics."

 Alterations

 By Asimov

 Asimov's stories test his Three Laws in a wide variety of circumstances leading to proposals and rejection of modifications.
 Science fiction scholar James Gunn writes in 1982, "The Asimov robot stories as a whole may respond best to an analysis on this basis: the ambiguity in the Three Laws and the ways in which Asimov played twenty-nine variations upon a theme".
-While the original set of Laws provided inspirations for many stories, Asimov introduced modified versions from time to time.
+While the original set of Laws provided inspirations for multiple stories, Asimov introduced modified versions from time to time.

 First Law modified

 In "Little Lost Robot" several NS-2, or "Nestor", robots are created with only part of the First Law.
 It reads:

 This modification is motivated by a practical difficulty as robots have to work alongside human beings who are exposed to low doses of radiation.
 Because their positronic brains are highly sensitive to gamma rays the robots are rendered inoperable by doses reasonably safe for humans.
 The robots are being destroyed attempting to rescue the humans who are in no actual danger but "might forget to leave" the irradiated area within the exposure time limit.
 Removing the First Law's "inaction" clause solves this problem but creates the possibility of an even greater one: a robot could initiate an action that would harm a human (dropping a heavy weight and failing to catch it is the example given in the text), knowing that it was capable of preventing the harm and then decide not to do so.

 Gaia is a planet with collective intelligence in the Foundation series which adopts a law similar to the First Law, and the Zeroth Law, as its philosophy: